Towards Reducing Biases in Combining Multiple Experts Online: Related Work

-At the same time, there has been recent interest in studying fairness in an online setting, and particularly the bandit setting. \cite{Gillen_2018} considers a bandit setting that learns from the feedback of a fairness oracle and returns all pairs of individuals for which the individual fairness constraint is violated. \cite{Joseph2016FairnessIL} studies fair online classification in the contextual bandit setting. \cite{Liu2017} considers satisfying calibrated fairness in a bandit setting.
-One of the studies most related to our project, \cite{Bechavod_2019}, considers the problem of enforcing the equalized opportunity constraint at every round under a partial feedback stochastic setting where only true labels of positively classified instances are observed.
-Another, \cite{Blum_2018}, specifically shows that it is impossible to achieve equalized odds under an adversarial setting when an adaptive adversary can choose the label for an instance.
-Our paper considers a more realistic stochastic setting, and shows that a simple modification of a multiplicative weights algorithm can help to achieve approximate equalized odds without sacrificing too much regret.
+At the same time, there has been recent interest in studying fairness in an online setting, particularly the bandit setting where the goal is to fairly select from a set of individuals at each round. \cite{Joseph2016FairnessIL} studies the contextual bandit setting with unknown reward functions. \cite{Gillen_2018} considers a problem where the specific individual fairness metric is unknown. \cite{Liu2017} considers satisfying calibrated fairness in a bandit setting.
+On the group fairness side, \cite{Bechavod_2019} tries to enforce the equalized opportunity constraint at every round under a partial feedback setting, where only true labels of positively classified instances are observed. \cite{Blum_2018}, specifically shows that it is impossible to achieve \eo under an adversarial setting when an adaptive adversary can choose which individual to arrive.
+Our paper considers a more realistic stochastic setting, and proposes an algorithm can achieve approximate \eo with a slight increase in regret.